jimporter/mike/README.md

 mike alias [version-or-alias] [alias]...
 ```

-Once again, you can specify `-p`/`--push` to push this commit.
+Once again, you can specify `--branch`, `--push`, etc to control how the commit
+is handled.

 ### More Details

-For more details on the available options (e.g. specifying which branch to push
-to), consult the `--help` command for mike.
+For more details on the available options, consult the `--help` command for
+mike.

 ## Staying in Sync